 CPR and 1st Aid training must be completed in a classroom setting with hands on

 practice.
-On-Line certification is not accepted.
-CPR training must include infant,
+Online certification is not accepted.
+CPR training must include infant, child

-PURPLE Cry Training-is now available on-line.
-When you sign in you will
+Period of PURPLE Crying - When you sign in you will create an account so

-create an accounts so you can return at anytime to review the videos or materials.
+you can return at anytime to review the videos or materials.
+Send your completion

-Other potential training sources - Check with your licensor for preapproval.
+Other training sources - Check with your licensor for preapproval.